Shillington, Bedfordshire: History

 On 2 June 1977 the parish was renamed from "Shillington" to "Shillington & Stondon".
 On 1 April 1985 "Shillington & Stondon" parish was abolished and divided between "Shillington" and Stondon.

 Etymology

 The village's name evolved through Sethlindone (6th century), Suthlingdon (8th century), Shutlyngdene, Shetelyngton (14th century), and then into an unfortunate Shytlington in official returns and letters of the 17th and 18th centuries, and Shittington even until the 1881 census.
 The name was later bowdlerised.

 Early history

 Miscellaneous Roman artefacts have been found.
 Most notably, the Shillington Hoard, consisting of 127 gold aurei, was discovered in 1998.

 Shillington is mentioned in the Domesday Book.
 The entry is headed: "Sethlindone: [overlord] St Benedict's of Ramsey. a broken mill, 2 others".
 It contained 34 households, of which four were slaves, however 27 were villagers or villeins, and five were homes of more independent smallholders.
 Per year it rendered a large £12, assessed by the Book's compilers to be the same at the conquest twenty years before, had 14 ploughlands and woodland for 100 pigs per year.

-The chief hamlets were: Lower Stondon in the north-east, Pegsdon on high ground south of the village on the hills which form the Hertfordshire border, Aspley — with Aspley Bury manor — to the south, Little Holwell, to the east, and Woodmer End and Bury End close to the village on the north.